gelim/nmap-sap/README.md

 ## How to handle scan port range

-Usually with nmap, if we do not specify -p option it will scan the 1000 most used port (from internet statistics).
+Usually with nmap, if we do not specify -p option it will scan the 1000 most used port (from Internet statistics).
 Unfortunately, many SAP ports will be missed by doing so.
 Therefore, we need to scan all 65535 ports at a big scan time cost or we look a bit closer at how to generate these SAP ports.
 For efficiency, we decide to choose the